 The cartoon-style virtual field experience was hosted on itch.io (itch.io 2021), a website for hosting, selling, and downloading videogames.
 Since the virtual field experience is WebGL-based, students could explore the terrain in their internet browsers without having to permanently download files.
 Itch.io allows for user paywalls and/or for password protection of games.
 We password-protected the virtual field experience and provided a link and password within the assignment instructions.
-Students connected to the game via their own computers (with various processor speeds and operating systems) and home internet connections (with various data rates).
-If student computers and/or internet connections could not support the game, the course instructors were prepared to share their screens while using the virtual field experience as students directed the game-play; however, no issues of access were reported.
-Therefore, we assume that student computer systems that could successfully run common videoconference software (a requirement to participate in the class) were also sufficient for accessing the virtual field exercise.
+Although we were prepared to make accommodations for students whose computers and/or internet connections could not support the game, no issues of access were reported.
 It is important to note, that some remote-learning situations in primary and secondary schools limit the types of websites students can visit; therefore, it may be important to consider such conditions depending on the intended audience of a particular virtual field experience.

 To complete the virtual field work of mapping, students worked in preassigned groups via videoconference, and much like inperson student field work, divided and alternated tasks.
-In video break-out rooms, one student shared their screen while moving through the terrain, measuring bedding orientations at outcrops, and activating the informational canvases.
+In video break-out rooms, one student shared their screen while moving 210 through the terrain, measuring bedding orientations at outcrops, and activating the informational canvases.
 Other students used the shaded terrain map to guide the main player, similar to how students use terrain maps during field mapping exercises.
 Other participants updated the group's shared spreadsheet to record bedding measurements and include objective descriptions, based on the informational canvases, for future discussions on rock identifications.
-With the orientation and lithologic data collected from the virtual field experience, students successfully generated geologic maps, and subsequently drafted cross sections and interpreted a geologic history for the fictional field site.
+With the orientation and lithologic data collected from the virtual field experience, students successfully generated geologic maps, and subsequently drafted cross sections and

+215 interpreted a geologic history for the fictional field site.
 Furthermore, students reported this assignment to be a highlight of the online course, and several students mentioned showing the game to friends or family outside of class.
 These anecdotal reports of increased student engagement are corroborated by analytics that record the number of browser-plays between the time the assignment start date and due date: that number was 3-to-5 times greater than the minimum number required for student groups to complete the assignments.
-In other words, students visited the virtual field experience, on their own, for fun.
+Students visited the virtual field experience, on their own, for fun.

-5 Final Remarks
+220 5 Final Remarks

 The implementation of interactive virtual field experiences in the two courses successfully addressed the immediate need by substituting engaging online lessons for field and classroom exercises that were precluded by pandemic-related restrictions.
-Considering the stress and exhaustion that many students experienced as a result of the global pandemic, the students submitted work that conveyed comprehension of the intended educational goals.
-We also demonstrated that our structural-geology-query interface in Unity is successful for both structure-from-motion-generated models of actual field sites and custom-designed 3D models of fictional geology.
+Considering the stress and exhaustion that many students experienced as a result of the global pandemic, the students submitted high quality work that conveyed comprehension of the intended educational goals.
+We also demonstrated that our structural-

+225 geology-query interface in Unity is successful for both structure-from-motion-generated models of actual field sites and custom-designed 3D models of fictional geology.
 For the college courses, students did not report access issues with regards to where the virtual field experiences were hosted or how their personal computers and internet connections performed.
 That is, the games functioned well for more than 130 individual users across the globe, with an array of hardware, connection speeds, and browsers.
-With this contribution, we establish that these virtual field experiences are functional and accessible to many students and that students understand how to operate the tools and can make interpretations from the information they collect.